-- · No employee shall be allowed to owe more than 15 days unless over 50% of the participating members of the bank vote to extend said limit. - · Applications for sick leave loans shall be developed by the committee. - · Upon resignation or other termination of an employee who has an outstanding loan of sick leave days, said value of loan shall be deducted from the final pay check and at the prevailing rate. - · An employee participating in the program shall be allowed to accumulate an unlimited number of sick days. - · Participation in the sick leave bank shall at all times be voluntary on the part of the employee. - · Any alleged abuse of the use of the sick leave bank shall be investigated by the committee and, on a finding of wrongdoing, the employee shall repay all of the sick leave credits drawn from the sick leave bank and be subject to other appropriate disciplinary action as determined by the Board.
+- No employee shall be allowed to owe more than 15 days unless over 50% of the participating members of the bank vote to extend said limit. - · Applications for sick leave loans shall be developed by the committee. - Upon resignation or other termination of an employee who has an outstanding loan of sick leave days, said value of loan shall be deducted from the final pay check and at the prevailing rate. - \cdot An employee participating in the program shall be allowed to accumulate an unlimited number of sick days. - Participation in the sick leave bank shall at all times be voluntary on the part of the employee. - \cdot Any alleged abuse of the use of the sick leave bank shall be investigated by the committee and, on a finding of wrongdoing, the employee shall repay all of the sick leave credits drawn from the sick leave bank and be subject to other appropriate disciplinary action as determined by the Board.

 Employees, at their discretion, may donate a specific number of days to the sick leave bank to be designated for a specific employee who is suffering a catastrophic illness as recognized and defined by the State Board of Education.
 Before sick leave days for a catastrophic illness may be donated, the employee who is to receive such days shall have no sick leave days or personal days remaining.
 Donated days shall become available for use by the particular employee who shall not be required to repay the days.
-Any employee who donates sick leave days to the sick leave bank for a particular employee suffering from a catastrophic illness shall be made to understand that such donated days are not to be recovered or returned to the donor; however, if a particular employee does not require all of the donated days to the employee's credit, the days shall revert to the credit of those employees who donated the days in accordance with the guidelines adopted by the sick leave bank committee.
-No employee may donate more than 30 sick leave days, except as allowed by state law, to the sick leave bank for the catastrophic sick leave days of any employee.
-A sick leave bank is authorized to donate sick leave days to another sick leave bank for use by a particular employee who is suffering a catastrophic illness.
+Any employee who donates sick leave days to the sick leave bank for a particular employee suffering from a catastrophic illness shall be made to understand that such donated days are not to be recovered or returned to the donor; however, if a particular employee does not require all of the donated days to the employee's credit, the days shall revert to the credit of those employees who donated the days in accordance with the guidelines adopted by the sick leave bank for the catastrophic sick leave days of any employee.
+A sick leave bank is authorized to donate sick leave days to another sick leave bank for use by a particular employee who is suffering a catastrophic sick leave bank for use by a particular employee who is suffering a catastrophic illness.